Irkka/dml/README.md

 ### Technical Contribution Guide

 Contributing directly to the project happens by using git version control system.
 However, the underlying technologies used in the game Master Rules Wiki and assets may vary a lot.
-The Master Rules Wiki is built on top of gollum wiki engine, but the assets may utilize whatever application the artist has deemed worthy.
+The Master Rules Wiki is built using a collection of gulp tasks, but the assets may utilize whatever application the artist has deemed worthy.

-Dragon's Money Laundering Core Development team prefers the use of free and open-source utilities and content created by using them always takes precedence.
+Dragon's Money Laundering Core Development Team prefers the use of free and open-source utilities, and content created by using them always takes precedence.

 #### Submitting artwork or other assets and writing enhancements to the Master Rules Wiki